SteveMyrsinias/Trivago/README.md

 4. The current city of the search context.
 5. The current country of the search context.
 6. The country platform that was used for the search, e.g. trivago.de (DE) or trivago.com (US)
-7. The total count of filters tha user proceed in a session.
+7. The total count of filters that user proceed in a session.
 8. The sum of the impression was shown when the user click-out.
 9. The median of the hotel's prices that displayed in user.
 10. The sum of all the facilities that hotels are offering .
 11. Create a column for each type of action and count the total action of them.
-12. Create a target column to idicate if the user click out or not.
+12. Create a target column to indicate if the user click out or not.

 The generated csv from generateCsv.py (see on data folder export_dataframe.csv) consist of the following features: